 Unified Registration Statement.

 The National Association of State Charities Officials and the National Association of Attorneys General created a form Unified Registration Statement in an attempt to standardize the registration methods across the country.
 Over 36 jurisdictions accept the Unified Registration form; however, they often differ in their specific requirements.
 More recently, numerous states have moved their registration process online.

 In an attempt to offer some clarity to the murky legal landscape facing charities and state regulators, the National Association of State Charity Officials (“NASCO”) released non-binding guidelines, known as “The Charleston Principles.”
-The Charleston Principles attempt to provide guidance to both charities and state regulators regarding the application of state registration requirements to charities soliciting donations over the Internet.
+The Charleston Principles attempted to provide guidance to both charities and state regulators regarding the application of state registration requirements to charities soliciting donations over the Internet.

 In general, the Charleston Principles attempt to define the type and extent of activity that will trigger the duty to comply with a state’s registration requirements.
 The following summarizes the key points: